viralp/VESI-VLASS-Extended-Source-Imaging-Project/README.md

 2, Download data from NRAO archive "https://data.nrao.edu/portal/" by selecting the "Archive Filename" option.

-Edit the "VLASS_awp_joint_run.py" script, add ms names in it, select the required options with "True" or "False" and execute the script with CASA (6.7)
+3, Download all files into the same directory.
+Edit the "VLASS_awp_joint_run.py" script, add ms names in it (under the "vis_list"), select the required options with "True" or "False" (under the "processing_flags") and execute the script with CASA (6.7) as

 > casa --nologger -c VLASS_awp_joint_run.py